yangmungi/yangmungi.github.io/_posts/2015-08-29-hello-world.md

 There are definte advantages to encapsulating the knowledge of remote execution within the system.
 A topology-aware system is much more capable of withstanding external forces than a topology-unaware system; unfortunately, it will dramatically increase complexity.

-{% blockquote Melvin Conway %}
-...
+> ...
 Organizations which design systems...
 Are constrained to produce designs which are copies of the communication structures of these organizations...
-{% endblockquote %}
+>
+> **Melvin Conway**

 Why take the steps to adjust to a workflow catering to a different scale people working on a project?
 It seems like an excess of overhead.